-Research Project In Master's programmes, the term "research project" describes a research-orientated course component.
+Research Project academic year of their studies.
+In Master's programmes, the term "research project" describes a research-orientated course component.
 Scheme of Study See Programme.
 School Section of the University responsible for delivering a programme.
 Validation The process of approving a programme.
-See the Code of Practice for

-Programme Approval, Monitoring and Review.
+See the Code of Practice for Programme Approval, Monitoring and Review.